bkw777/dl2/ref/xattr.md

 ## Storing the ATTR byte from the tpdd client in local xattr

+If compiled with -DUSE_XATTR
+`$ make clean all CXXFLAGS=-DUSE_XATTR && sudo make install`
-If compiled with -DUSE_XATTR then the ATTR field of a TPDD directory entry is stored in and retrieved from an extended attribute named "pdd.attr", instead of just hard-coded with 'F' at all times.
+then the ATTR field of a TPDD directory entry is stored in and retrieved from an extended attribute named "pdd.attr", instead of just hard-coded with 'F' at all times.

 On Linux the xattr name is prefixed with "user." to become "user.pdd.attr"
 On Mac the xattr name is suffixed with "#S" to become "pdd.attr#S"